rezpe/rezpe.github.io/_posts/2024-03-18-osc-keyboard.md

 ---
-title: On screen gamepads are wrong, but can be made easy !
+title: On screen gamepads are wrong, but can be made easy.
 author: Sebas
 date: 2024-03-18
 layout: page